 Misrepresentation of the truth, either through lying or lying by omission, or through acts of deception, is destructive of trust, can be dangerous to others, and is absolutely unacceptable, for it undermines the spirit of the community that we all must work to maintain.
-Dishonesty and deception are a suspend-able offense.
+Consequences are dictated by the DPS matrix.